-Predator An animal that hun

-Prey An animal that is e

-Pest An organism that e

-Native species An organism that li

-Alien species An organism introd normally live.

-Invasive species An alien organism native species.
+Predator An animal that hunts and eats another for food.
+Prey An animal that is eaten by a predator.
+Pest An organism that eats a crop plant.
+Native species An organism that lives in the country.
+Alien species An organism introduced into a country in which it does not normally live.
+Invasive species An alien organism that has had a negative effect on the native species.